 How to Handle It: To avoid this scenario completely, check your slides and content before you have to face the audience.
 If there are errors you missed, own up to it.
 Thank the audience member for pointing it out and move on to the next question.
 Respond with something like, “Thank you for pointing out what I missed.
 You’ve been very observant and I appreciate that.”
 A quick answer should be enough.

-As its name suggests, the Long and Winding Questions takes forever to be asked.
+As its name suggests, these queries take forever to be asked.
 Before you hear the actual question, it will recount points you’ve already made in your presentation.

 How to Handle It: You’ll have limited time for Q&A, so try to interject as soon as you can.
 Politely interrupt and ask them to skip directly to their point.
 Wait for a slight pause and say something like, “I think I see where you’re getting at.
 What other details can I give you?”

 The Q&A of any presentation can be quite challenging.
-Make sure you’re prepared for whatever comes your way.
+Be prepared for whatever comes your way.
 With these tips, you can safely navigate through any difficult scenario.

 Featured Image: Mike Linksvayer via Flickr